mfornos/awesome-microservices/README.md

 ### Security

+- [OIDCONN](http://openid.net/connect/) - OpenID Connect 1.0 is a simple identity layer on top of the OAuth 2.0 protocol.
+It allows clients to verify the identity of the end-user based on the authentication performed by an Authorization Server, as well as to obtain basic profile information about the end-user in an interoperable and REST-like manner.
+- [PASETO](https://paseto.io/) - Paseto is everything you love about JOSE (JWT, JWE, JWS) without any of the many design deficits that plague the JOSE standards. <sup>DRAFT</sup>
 - [RFC5246](https://tools.ietf.org/html/rfc5246) - The Transport Layer Security (TLS) Protocol Version 1.2.
 - [RFC6066](https://tools.ietf.org/html/rfc6066) - TLS Extensions.
 - [RFC6347](https://tools.ietf.org/html/rfc6347) - Datagram Transport Layer Security Version 1.2.